Duvvada Srinivas

-Duvvada Srinivas (born 04 Nov 1966) is an Indian politician.
+Duvvada Srinivas (born 4 November 1966) is an Indian politician.
 As of August 2024, he serves as the Member of Legislative Council in the Andhra Pradesh Legislative Council.
 He belongs to the YSR Congress Party.

-Srinivas is married, he left his family in 2024 and living with Duvvada Madhuri.
-He is the proprietor of D Srinivas Granite.
+Srinivas is the proprietor of D Srinivas Granite.
+He has been married, but has left his family in 2024 and is now living with Duvvada Madhuri.
 In August 2024 Srinivas alleged to Police that his wife, Vani, made an attempt on his life.

 In April 2025, the YSR Congress Party suspended him from the party as a disciplinary action.